upbond/auth-php/MIGRATE-v5-TO-v7.md

 The default `secret_base64_encoded` value is now `false` and is no longer stored in a property.

 The `client_secret` configuration key is no longer required for class initialization (but will throw an exception in certain methods when required).
 If `secret_base64_encoded` is set to `true` then then the `clientSecret` property will now contain the decoded secret.
-If your Application is using an encoded secret, this encoding can be turned off tby rotating the client secret in the Auth0 Application settings.
+If your Application is using an encoded secret, this encoding can be turned off tby rotating the client secret in the Auth Application settings.

 The `session_cookie_expires` configuration key has been removed.
 The session cookie expiration should be managed in the application.
 If you were using this setting before, [see the PHP core function session\_set\_cookie\_params()](https://www.php.net/manual/en/function.session-set-cookie-params.php) to set this value after upgrading.